The Craft

 Stage 5

-Only the natural yeasts in the mountain air of San Baltazar Guilavila act as a starter for our freshly milled must.
+Only the natural yeasts in the mountain air of San Baltazar Guelavila act as a starter for our freshly milled must.
 We add nothing but gently warmed artesian spring water.
 Within an hour, a thick layer of chocolate-colored espuma covers the sweet liquid and pulp in our 1500-liter pine times.
 The fermentation process has begun.

 Three to five days later, depending on the weather, Master Cirino uses only his sense of smell to determine whether the fermented wort, the tepache, is ready for the still.